It turns out that the best part of Puerto Viejo are these amazing day trip adventures.

 Costa Rica has a lot to offer, especially if you're planning a trip to the Caribbean side of things.
 This portion of Costa Rica is known for miles and miles of beautiful beaches (some with warm, dark sand), thick rainforests teeming with jungle friends, and so many little day trips to nearby beach towns.
 Sounds like you need to square away a trip to this part of Costa Rica, stat.

 Interested in spending time in Central America?

 Come volunteer with ILP for a semester!
-Learn all about what your experience will be like in our guide.

 This is a favorite of ILP volunteers who have gone in the past.
 It's gorgeous and the perfect place to spend time relaxing and swimming.
 This beach is a couple miles from town and you can either rent bikes and ride right to it, or jump in a taxi to get there real quick — totally depends on how much time you have and what your group wants to do!

 Once you get to Punta Uva you will find little shacks where you can rent kayaks and paddle boards for only a few bucks per hour.
 Grab a kayak, paddle around, and pray for some luck that you might see sloths, monkeys, and turtles.
 Get more on Punta Uva, here.

 Easily the most popular beach in the area, but for good reason.
 The sand is soft, the beach is beautiful, and the shoreline is set up with lots of things to, plus places to eat.
 It can get extremely crowded, just as a fair warning.
 There is a wrecked ship right on the shore, snorkeling tours, plus monkeys who like to hid in the treetops.